<img alt="" src="https://secure.insightful-enterprise-intelligence.com/783141.png" style="display:none;">

 • Initiate Deployment: Look for the "Deploy New Virtual Machine" button on the dashboard and click it.

 • Choose the Operating System: Select the "Ubuntu Server 22.04 LTS R535 CUDA 12.2 with Docker" image.
-This provides a ready-to-use environment with all necessary drivers.
+This provides a ready-to-use environment with all necessary drivers and Docker pre-installed.

 • Select a Keypair: Choose an existing SSH keypair from your account to securely access the VM.